 Buttermilk Peach Pancakes with Cornmeal

-Sweet fresh peaches, refreshingly tangy buttermilk and quality cornmeal combine to make one seriously delicious pancake.
-Plenty of fruity fresh peach puree and cornmeal make up these light a fluffy delights.
+Sweet peaches, refreshingly tangy buttermilk and cornmeal combine to for seriously delicious, light and fluffy pancakes.

 Sweet fresh peaches, refreshingly tangy buttermilk and quality cornmeal combine to make one seriously delicious pancake!
 Now does that sound like a match made in heaven or what?
 Just enough fresh peach puree to add a delicious fruity undertone of flavor while keeping the pancakes nice and fluffy.